greggman/HappyFunTimes/docs/makinggames.md

 ### Handling Players

-Notes the code above we register a function `someFunctionThatCreatesAPlayer` to be called anytime a player connects.
+Note in the code above we register a function `someFunctionThatCreatesAPlayer` to be called anytime a player connects.
 That function get's passed a `NetPlayer` object which represents the connction between your game and a player's phone.